Burak-Ibrahim-Unal/KocUniversityReactNetCoreTest/Readme.md

 ```

 ## Notes
-* 1-  When you run software,you will not see any data.When you logged in, request will be sent.
+* 1-  When you run software,you will not see any data because of the permission.
+When you logged in, request will be sent.
 Only admin user can see admin menu and all users can see data.
-And dont forget to run Docker Desktop
+And dont forget to run Docker container.
 ```
 #Admin Login
 {